klaygomes/karma-typescript-preprocessor2/README.md

       '**/*.ts': ['typescript']
     },
     typescriptPreprocessor: {
-      // options passed to the typescript compiler
+      // options passed to typescript compiler
-      tsconfigPath: './tsconfig.json', //*obligatory
+      tsconfigPath: './tsconfig.json', // *obligatory
-      tsconfigOverrides: {//*optional
+      tsconfigOverrides: { // *optional
         removeComments: false
       },
-      ignorePath: function(path){//ignore all files that ends with .d.ts (this files will not be served) return /\.d\.ts$/.test(path);
+      ignorePath: function(path){ // ignore all files that ends with .d.ts (this files will not be served) return /\.d\.ts$/.test(path);
       },
       // transforming the filenames
-      //you can pass more than one, they will be execute in order
+      // you can pass more than one, they will be execute in order
-      transformPath: [function(path) {//*optional
+      transformPath: [function(path) { // *optional
         return path.replace(/\.ts$/, '.js');
       }, function(path) {
          return path.replace(/[\/\\]test[\/\\]/i, '/'); // remove directory test and change to /